-- 3.04 The core aim of the regional project has been to develop a Joint Allocation Register and a Common Allocations Policy across the North East Wales sub region.
-Currently all the partner organisations have their own IT systems.
+- 3.04 Currently all the partner organisations have their own IT systems.
 This is not an obstacle to the implementation of a Common Allocation Policy.
-However, the development of a regional register to support the policy is more complex and requires an IT system to be purchased or developed.
-The regional project has carried out some work to consider the most appropriate IT solution to support the policy and attended a number of demonstrations on IT packages that could support a regional register.
-There has been no financial commitment from all partners to contribute to a regional system at the moment. - 3.05 In light of additional pressures facing Local Authorities, Flintshire believes there needs to be additional work to identify cost savings and benefits of a regional register before investment in a new IT system can be proposed.
-However, the regional policy can be implemented with county based common housing registers where the Local Authority can host the system for the Housing Associations in the Local Authority.
+However, the development of a regional register to support the policy is more complex and requires an IT system to be purchased or developed. - 3.05 In light of additional pressures facing Local Authorities, Flintshire council believes that there needs to be additional work to identify cost savings and the benefits of a regional register before investment in a new IT system could be proposed.
+However, the regional policy meets Flintshire's current requirements and can be implemented locally with the Local Authority hosting the system for the Housing Associations operating in the County.
+This in itself will bring significant benefit and simplicity for those seeking social housing; as there will only be one application to make which will be assessed against a single allocation policy.